Music is sound. Sound that is induced by movement and conducted through space in all directions as waves.

 suite MINIMALE baroque Capricci by Dall’ Abaco and minimal music by Philip Glass forms a suite for baroque cello and contemporary dance, in collaboration with Irene Cortina González, Premiere Theater im Delphi Berlin 2019

-SUITE CUBIC – Bach for cello, beatbox and dance in collaboration with Daniel Mandolini and Yui Kawaguchi, supported by Bezirkskulturfonds Berlin Mitte and Galerie Tammen 2020, Premiere 3.12.2020 Uferstudios Berlin
+SUITE CUBIC – Bach for baroque cello, beatbox and dance in collaboration with Daniel Mandolini and Yui Kawaguchi and in cooperation with Nico and the Navigators, supported by Bezirkskulturfonds Berlin Mitte and Galerie Tammen 2020, 2021 participant in the #Freiraum initiative of Konzerthaus Berlin

 Photo © Katja Strempel